 Here’s the list of things you will need before you get started.
-I went to my local hardware home store and bought these supplies.
+I just got all of things off Amazon and bought these supplies.

 - 1 gallon of Zinsser Primer

-- 1 gallon of Valspar Cabinet enamel (you can have this tinted any color!!)
+- 1 gallon of Cabinet enamel (you can have this tinted any color!!)

 - cabinet roller and refills

 - screw driver or power drill (for removing the doors